cfurrow/cfurrow.github.io/_posts/2015-01-25-how-i-evernote.md

 - Store screenshots (via [Skitch](http://evernote.com/skitch))

-I feel like I'm constantly telling others how I use it, and how it's benefited me, so I thought I might as well try to capture a bit what I tell people.
+I feel like I'm constantly telling others how I use it, and how it's benefited me, so I thought I might as well try to capture a bit of what I tell people.

 # Notebooks and Tags